dhuppenkothen/xpsi/paper/paper.md

-and the formation history of the star (that determines the central energy density and the spin frequency); the state of the surface radiation field is the product of a potentially long and complex stellar evolutionary history, especially that of the stellar magnetic field.
+and the formation history of the star (that determines the central energy density and the spin frequency); the state of the surface radiation field is the product of a potentially long and complex stellar evolutionary history, especially that of the stellar magnetosphere.
 Such parameter estimation requires relativistic tracing of radiation as it propagates from surface to a distant telescope.